ahkab/ahkab/doc/help/Command-Line-Help.rst

 and to override some built-in options.

-Notice that options set on the command line always take precedence on any netlist option or any value set in :module:`ahkab.options`.
+Notice that options set on the command line always take precedence on any netlist option or any value set in :mod:`ahkab.options`.

 Usage:
 ------